RTEMS/rtems-docs/c-user/object-services/directives.rst

     This parameter is the object identifier to get the name.

 ``name``
     This parameter is the pointer to an object name variable.
-The object name associated with the object identifier will be stored in this variable, in case of a successful operation.
+When the directive call is successful, the object name associated with the object identifier will be stored in this variable.

 .. rubric:: RETURN VALUES: